jaswanth04/DiscreteVAE/README.md

 ## Discrete VAE

-For more information on DiscreteVAE, please visit this medium article.
-(Link to be updated)
+For more information on DiscreteVAE, please visit this [medium article](https://medium.com/@jaswanth04/discrete-variational-auto-encoder-explained-41493ebe294d)

 ## Training